5 Dental Milestones for Children

 3. Primary Teeth Fall Out

-Around the age of six and over the next few years, children will start losing their primary teeth, and permanent teeth will grow in to replace them.
+Around the age of six and over the next few years, children will start losing their primary teeth, and permanent teeth will grow to replace them.
 We know what you’re thinking: “Oh no, not this again!”
 Don’t worry though!
 This process will be much less painful for your child than the first time they had teeth growing in.
 This is because the gums already have a spot for the permanent teeth to grow into.
 With that being said, your child may still experience slight discomfort while the permanent teeth come in.

 More often than not, primary teeth will loosen and fall out naturally.
 However, they can fall out as a result of an impact.
-Since primary teeth are much softer than permanent teeth, it is recommended that children wear mouthguards if they participate in any sports that could result in an impact to the mouth area.
+Since primary teeth are much softer than permanent teeth, it is recommended that children wear mouthguards if they participate in any sports that could result in an impact on the mouth area.

 A young girl holding a rainbow umbrella